-Services are provided to any high-risk family living in a community served by a Healthy Families America program that meet the program eligibility criteria.
+Services are provided to any high-risk family living in a community served by a HFA program that meets the program eligibility criteria.

-Audit Objectives - To determine that the clients enrolled in the program meet eligibility requirements.
+Audit Objectives- To determine that the clients enrolled in the program meet eligibility requirements.

-Suggested Audit Procedures - Review the program eligibility requirements in the home visiting model elements or program guide and pull random client records and compare enrollment to eligibility requirements.
+Suggested Audit Procedures- Review the program eligibility requirements in the home visiting model elements or program guide and pull random client records and compare enrollment to eligibility requirements.